 '''

-Warning: Manager cannot instantiate a binaural cue extractor
+Warning: Cannot instantiate a binaural processor with a mono input signal! > In manager>manager.addProcessor at 1127

-for a single-channel signal

-In manager>manager.addProcessor at 823

-Warning: The request was invalid, returning an empty handle

-In manager>manager.addProcessor at 963

 '''

-The dimensionality of the output signal from the addProcessor method will depend on the representation requested.
+The dimensions of the output signal from the addProcessor method will depend on the representation requested.
 In the previous example, the 'ild' request returns a single output for a stereo input.
 However, when the request is based on a single channel and the input is stereo, the processing will be performed for left and right channel, and both left and right outputs are returned.
-In such cases, the output from the method addProcessor will be a cell array of dimensions 1×2 containing output signals for the left channel (first column) and right channel (second column).
+In such cases, the output from the method addProcessor will be a cell array of dimensions 1 x 2 containing output signals for the left channel (first column) and right channel (second column).
 For example, the returned sOut could take the form: